anabollain/anabollain/README.md

 - 🎉 I've just finished a Front-end Development Bootcamp in Adalab
 - 🔭 I'm looking for a job to gain experience and continue learning
-- 🌱 I’m currently widening my knowledge of React and Node JS
+- 🌱 I’m currently widening my knowledge of Javascript, React and Node JS
 - 👯 I’m looking to collaborate on new challenges and side projects
 - 💬 Will be delighted to help if any of you have questions
-- 📫 How to reach me: * [check-my-linkedin] (https://www.linkedin.com/in/ana-bollain/)
+- 📫 How to reach me: [Check my linkedin](https://www.linkedin.com/in/ana-bollain/)
 - ⚡ Fun fact: I love graphic design and I'm currently working on a clothing brand project

 ## Companies I've worked for in the Architecture and Interior Design world...